Dana Monfort thinks of it as a truck stop in Cherry Creek.

 “We’re taking that baby down to the studs,” Rifkin said of construction.

 The courtyard is also being revamped, with seating, umbrellas, plants and vintage gas pumps.
-The project is designed by MAD Architects and overseen by Culinary Creative Group’s Kevin Eddy.
+The project was designed by 4240 Architecture.
+MAG Builders is the general contractor.
+It’s being overseen by Culinary Creative Group’s Kevin Eddy.

 Culinary Creative, led by Juan Padro, has been advising Monfort throughout the process, helping with everything from vendor negotiations to back-end software.
 He also connected Monfort with Rifkin because of her experience building up The Green Collective.